-I had taken this new job, and the travel requirements were 20 percent travel, but I ended up on the road every Tuesday through Thursday traveling across North America.
+My first time seeing the Pacific Ocean almost didn’t happen.
+I almost took a pass.
+I was a Chicago Gal, no oceans near me.
+Maybe I was just made for the Great Lakes.
+I had taken this new job, and the travel requirements said 20 percent travel.
+But, I ended up on the road every Tuesday through Thursday traveling across North America.
 About once a month, I found myself in California and admiring the lovely beach views from afar.
 Back to back meetings and flight schedules never allowed me the opportunity to actually dip my toes into the ocean.

 As I was lamenting over this, late one night, that another trip had come and gone and I was flying out early the next morning and no ocean visit for me.
 The response on the other end of the phone was “that’s BS.
 If you want it bad enough you can find a way.
 Get a cab, go there early.
 Make it happen.
 If you want it bad enough.
 You are going to regret if you don’t go.”

 I thought about that.
-I didn’t have a car, and it wasn’t easy or convenient.
+No car, so it wasn’t easy or convenient.
 I didn’t know the city, and where exactly do I go?
-I would have to leave at 6 am, and get up early and get ready since my flight left at 10…I almost talked myself out of it.
+I’d have to leave at 6 am, and get up early and get ready since my flight left at 10…I almost talked myself out of it.